-The yachting hub of Florida has seen a varied approach to lockdown, with some hotels opening back up in May (such as the Ritz-Carlton Naples resort) while others never properly closed down at all during the pandemic.
-There's no clear-cut date on when other hotels are set to open, but it's likely to be soon as the sunshine state has already moved into the second phase of its reopening plans as of June 5.
+The yachting hub of Florida had seen a varied approach to lockdown, with some hotels opening back up in May (such as the Ritz-Carlton Naples resort) while others never properly closed down at all during the pandemic.
+There was no clear-cut date on when hotels were set to open, but the process began back in June when the sunshine state moved into the second phase of its reopening plans.

 When Will Hotels Reopen in California, US?

 On June 5, individual counties in California were given the go-ahead to start reopening the tourism industry.
 This means that hotels and holiday rentals, alongside restaurants, bars, wineries, campgrounds and museums can now slowly resume business.
 Regions that have now reopened hotels include Los Angeles, San Fransisco and San Diego, which began the process in May, and Paso Robles and Napa Valley at the beginning of June.

 Luxury hotels already open in California include Nobu Hotel Palo Alto, Malibu Beach Inn, The Beverly Hills and Bel-Air Hotels, Hotel Figueroa Downtown Los Angeles an the Palm Parker Springs resort.

 As of June 5, hotels in California, including the Beverly Hills, started reopening.

 When Will Hotels Open Back Up in Europe?